At last, I can just be.

 • disability and chronically ill identities and experiences

-• intimacy and relationships of all structures
+• intimacy and relationship concerns, including poly/non-monogamous relationships

 • grief and loss